Jacob Hornik

 Jacob Hornik (Hebrew: יעקב הורניק; born March 7, 1942) is a professor in marketing and communications, author of many books and researcher papers, and consultant; currently he is the Vice President and Head of the Management School at the w.
 Galil Academic College.
-Professor Hornik is the author of many marketing books and recently published a new edition of the book Marketing Management with Professor Philip Kotler of Northwestern University.
+Hornik is the author of many marketing books and recently published a new edition of the book Marketing Management with Philip Kotler of Northwestern University.

 Education and academic career

-Professor Hornik received his B.A. degree in economics and his M.B.A from the Hebrew University in Jerusalem.
+Hornik received his B.A. degree in economics and his M.B.A from the Hebrew University in Jerusalem.
 He then got a scholarship at Syracuse University for his Ph.D. in Business Administration.